-The Authority, as the regulator of the telecommunications and broadcasting sectors, will encourage the adoption of best practices by the operators of public telecommunications networks and broadcasting facilities, to secure users of public telecommunications services.
+The Authority, as the regulator of the telecommunications and broadcasting sectors, will encourage the adoption of best practices by the operators of public telecommunications networks and broadcasting facilities, to secure users of public telecommunications and broadcasting services.
+Suitable timeframes will be established for the adoption of these guidelines by operators and service providers in the two sectors.

-Considering the established global standards and recommendations, the Authority urges operators of public telecommunications networks and broadcasting facilities to adopt the ISO 27001 standard on information security management systems requirements under the controls specified in ITU-T Recommendation X.1051, also referred to as ISO/IEC 27011, to protect critical network infrastructure.
+Considering the established global standards and recommendations, the Authority urges operators of public telecommunications networks and broadcasting facilities to adopt the ISO 27001 standard on information security management system requirements, under the controls specified in ITU-T Recommendation X.1051, also referred to as ISO/IEC 27011, to protect critical network infrastructure.

-Guideline for Cybersecurity of Public Telecommunications Networks and Broadcasting Facilities (Recommended)
+Guideline for Cybersecurity of Public Telecommunications Networks and Broadcasting Facilities (Recommended) - Adoption of ISO 27001

-1. Operators of public telecommunications networks and broadcasting facilities are urged to adopt the ISO 27001 standard on Information security management systems requirements under the controls specified in ITU-T Recommendation X.1051, to protect their critical network infrastructure.
+1. Operators of public telecommunications networks and broadcasting facilities are urged to adopt the ISO 27001 standard on information security management system requirements under the controls specified in ITU-T Recommendation X.1051, to protect their critical network infrastructure.

-In keeping with the objectives of the National Cyber Security Strategy and TT-CSIRT, the Authority will address the following specific areas through its guidelines for cybersecurity of public telecommunications networks and broadcasting facilities:
+In keeping with the objectives of the National Cyber Security Strategy and TT-CSIRT, the Authority will address the following specific areas through these guidelines for cybersecurity of public telecommunications networks and broadcasting facilities: